RiseGaming/Takistan-Life-Rules/README.md

 ### President

-1. Leads the Republic (North); must stay out of South.
+1. Leads the Republic (North); must stay out of the South.
 2. Only allowed a handgun.
 3. Must be on Discord.
 4. Becomes a valid RP target—no compensation if killed.
 5. Unrealistic RP = removal by staff.
 6. Blufor may declare you corrupt and arrest with RP.
 7. Cannot change speed limits.
-8. Declared corrupt = term ends; may flee South.
+8. Declared corrupt = term ends; may flee to the South.

 ---